poomon/obcpufreq/README.md

 dependencies
 ------------
 * [libcpufreq][1] - It might be bundled with [cpufrequtils][1] package (or its successor cpupowerutils).
-* cpufreq-set command(optional) in [cpufrequtils] is required to modify current cpufreq settings.
+* (optional) `cpufreq-set` and `sudo` command are required to modify current cpufreq settings.

 compile
 -------
-Make sure you have a header file of libcpufreq, i.e. `/usr/include/cpufreq.h`
+Make sure you have a header file of libcpufreq, e.g. `/usr/include/cpufreq.h`

-    gcc -O2 -lcpufreq -o obcpufreq obcpufreq.c
+    make

 install
 -------